Akhand6886/Nocturnal-Codex/README.md

 3.  **Set up environment variables:**
     -   Create a file named `.env` in the root of the project.
-    -   Add your Contentful credentials to this file:
+    -   Add your Contentful credentials to this file for the blog and think tank to work:
         ```
         CONTENTFUL_SPACE_ID=your_space_id
         CONTENTFUL_ACCESS_TOKEN=your_delivery_api_token